RajeshBirada/Agent-Pluggin/readme.md

 RajeshBirada

-# Stock Research FastAPI Application
+# Stock Research FastAPI Application with Multi-Step LLM Tool Calling

 A FastAPI application that performs multi-step research to analyze stock price movements and correlate them with news events using Google's Gemini LLM.
+This implementation follows the iterative pattern demonstrated in Session3.ipynb, with explicit LLM query→response→tool call→result cycles.

 ## Features